charlesnathansmith/ThreeCardPoker/README.md

 While retaining the idea of using prime lookup tables, speed is further increased by taking advantage of NumPy's vectorized array operations to efficiently process huge arrays of hands at a time.

-Run tcbanking.py for an example of using the libraries to simulate several rounds of play and analyze the results.
+tcbanking.py uses the libraries to simulate several rounds of play with 5 players betting $20 per betting spot and analyzes the results in order to help determine an appropriate initial investment that minimizes the risk of ruin to an acceptable level.
-See Charts.pdf and the below output for the results of a typical analysis.

 ```python
 >>> execfile("tcbanking.py")